Useful Notes / Pride Parade

 , Camp Gay

-, fetishists, and others coming to blows about what should and shouldn't be included.
+people, fetishists, and others coming to blows about what should and shouldn't be included.

 Other groups that are often included are local ethnic gender identity minorities such as Native American Two-Spirits